shrubom/ModularBankPaymentsAPITest/README.md

 		}
 	```

-### Testcase 3: Create Account for the new customer
+### TestCase 3: Create Account for the new customer

 * Use the PersonId received from the previous post API and provide the appropriate request body .
 * Validate that the status is 200